-General practitioners care for, diagnose and treat the health problems of individuals and families in the community.
+General practitioners care for, diagnose and treat the health problems of people and families in the community.

-Pay for general practitioners varies depending on experience, hours, location and the number of patients they see.
+Pay for general practitioners varies depending on experience, hours, location and how many patients they see.

 What you will do

 General practitioners may do some or all of the following:

 - consult with and examine patients, and diagnose their problems